michelruizfuentes/michelruizfuentes/README.md

 ### Welcome to my GitHub 👋

 My name is Michel (she/her) and I am a third-year studying Statistical and Data Science at Smith College.
+I am interested in pursuing a career that employs research methods, data analytics, and financial tools as vehicles to promote and foster opportunity and international development.

 ### 📗 Final Projects